charles1614/spark/docs/configuration.md

   <td><code>spark.submit.deployMode</code></td>
   <td>(none)</td>
   <td>
-    The deploy mode of Spark driver program, either "client" or "cluster", Which means to launch driver program locally ("client") or remotely ("cluster") on one of the nodes inside the cluster.
+    The org.apache.spark.blaze.deploy mode of Spark driver program, either "client" or "cluster", Which means to launch driver program locally ("client") or remotely ("cluster") on one of the nodes inside the cluster.
   </td>